IIIF/website/source/get-started/index.md

     description: Take your knowledge a step further and use our open training materials to learn hands-on how resources are made available via IIIF.
     image: ''
     link: 'https://training.iiif.io/iiif-online-workshop/'
-  - label: Find Non-English resources
+  - label: Find non-English resources
     description: Take a look and see what materials have been created by the IIIF Community in a variety of languages.
     image: ''
     link: '/get-started/non-english/'
   - label: Popular IIIF tools